CowboyFromHell/devops-cource/TIL/TIL.md

 ### 12/06/2021
 I spent all the night moving and decorating my week's notes from my paper diary to my notebook TIL blog. (*There was a reason for that*)

+Made the first version of the shell script and the README.md file for it.

+### 13/06/2021
+I wrote the main part of the shell script and the main part of the README.md file.
+The script started working properly on all main points.